JenniferByrnes/note-taker/README.md

 ## Installation

 1. Clone the repo
-git clone git@github.com:jenniferbyrnes/note-taker.git
+ - git clone git@github.com:jenniferbyrnes/note-taker.git
-2. Install NPM packages
+3. Install NPM packages
-npm install
+ - npm install
-3. Install NPM Express package npm install express
+3. Install NPM Express package
+ - npm install express
 4. Initiate application
-npm start
+ - npm start

 ## Usage

-This project can be used by individuals add and retrieve notes data from a JSON file.
+This project can be used by individuals to add and retrieve notes data from a JSON file.

 ## License